rorystouder/OptionBotPro/docs/setup/02-environment-setup.md

 # Environment Variables Setup

-This guide helps you configure the environment variables needed for the TastyTrades UI application.
+This guide helps you configure the environment variables needed for the OptionBotPro application.

 ## Step 1: Create Environment File